 Many of the most common ballet dance moves, such as leaps and turns, require dancers to either start or finish in one of these positions to correctly carry out the movement.

 All of these positions will be performed with straight legs that are turned out, which means a slightly open hip position.
 Think of it as your toes pointing out at a diagonal instead of facing forward, as they normally would while standing or walking.
-Additionally, all of the basic ballet positions for beginners are performed with both feet on the floor.
+Additionally, all of the beginner ballet moves for beginners are performed with both feet on the floor.

 First Position Ballet